100% Verified Properties

 How long does land verification take?

-Typically 1–3 weeks depending on location and document availability.
-Rushing increases risk.
+Typically 1–3 weeks depending on location, county efficiency, and surveyor availability.
+Rushing increases risk—never skip steps.

 Need Help Verifying Land?